 Fire safety: Keep a tidy area for welding so you don’t risk fire from the molten metal and grinding sparks.
 Always keep a CO2 fire extinguisher in the workshop just in case.

 LAYING BEADS: It's important to safely clothe yourself and set up your area before you begin MIG welding.

 Next, it’s time to set up your welder and the piece you’ll be working on.

 The Metal: For the best results, take a couple of minutes to clean your metal and grind down any edges to be joined.
 As Abraham Lincoln once said "Give me 6 hours to chop down a tree and I will spend the first 4 sharpening the axe".

-With everything set up, safely, you’re ready to weld.
-Stay tuned for part 2 where we’ll take you through the welding process step by step.
+With everything set up safely you are ready to weld.
+Stay tuned for Part 2 where will work through the welding process step-by-step.
 Inspired to buy a MIG welder?
 Check out our full range at eWelders.com.au and/or give us a call on 1300 554 685 to discuss your welding needs.